 Revive Ohio.
 Their foundation for reaching people is founded upon the principles found in the Gospels.
 They believe Jesus is the best example to follow when sharing the good news.

-Love: love looks like something.
-Love may look like an act of kindness, or a caring hug.
+Love: Love looks like something.
+Love may look like an act of kindness or a caring hug.
 Love could look like a bottle of water on a hot day or a sandwich to a hungry homeless person.
 Love is expressed by both our attitudes and by our actions.
 Love is patient and love is kind.
+1 Cor:13:4

 Love is not arrogant, does not act unbecomingly; it does not seek its own, is not provoked, does not take into account a wrong suffered, does not rejoice in unrighteousness, but rejoices with the truth; bears all things, believes all things, hopes all things, endures all things.
 1Cor 13 NASB

-- Love helps us have focused listening… an ear toward heaven, and an ear actively listening to the person we are speaking to.
+Love enalble us have focused listening… an ear toward heaven, and an ear actively listening to the person we are speaking to.

-Learning to be a person who loves well takes time and practice.
-This is the challenge for every person who trains others to reach their world.
+Learning to be a person who loves well, takes time and practice.
+This is the greatest challenge for every person who trains others to reach their world.

 Questions to ask ourselves.
 Am I being kind?
 Am I being patient?
 Am I seeking my own success?
-Am I just going through the process of the method, or do I genuinely care about the person I am talking to?
+Am I just going through the process of this method, or do I genuinely care about the person I am talking to.

 A man on a swing.